cloudbec/nuagebec-docker-etcd/README.md

 etcd is written in Go and uses the [Raft][raft] consensus algorithm to manage a highly-available replicated log.

-See [etcdctl][etcdctl] for a simple command line client.
+Use etcdctl for a simple command line client.
-Or feel free to just use curl, as in the example below.
+Or, feel free to just use curl, as in the example below :

 https://coreos.com/docs/distributed-configuration/getting-started-with-etcd/